Robbiekruszynski/RK-build/README.md

 ## Description

--Creating a website that showcases knowledge of HTML5 and css -Within css creating both a custom stylesheet along with bootstrap implementation -Meeting project requirements which are listed below -The following HTML tags are all used: p, h, ul, ol, li, em, strong, a, img, div, span -Project includes a custom-made stylesheet that uses cascading, the box model, and floats.
+* Creating a website that showcases knowledge of HTML5 and css
+* Within css creating both a custom stylesheet along with bootstrap implementation
+* -Meeting project requirements which are listed below
+*   -The following HTML tags are all used: p, h, ul, ol, li, em, strong, a, img, div, span
+*   -Project includes a custom-made stylesheet that uses cascading, the box model, and floats.
--Beyond the assignment requirements, this is also an experiment with minimal design -A foundation for a personal website that will be updated throughout the class
+* -Beyond the assignment requirements, this is also an experiment with minimal design
+*   -A foundation for a personal website that will be updated throughout the class

 ## Setup/Installation Requirements